xeylou/testade.xeylou.fr/content/posts/security-notions/index.md

 it can also provide a network segmentation, separating the lan *local area network* into smaller ones w/ their dedicated rules

-*not to compare w/ software firewalls who applies rules to an host only*
+*not to compare w/ software firewalls who applies rules to an host applications only*

 #### proxy

-proxy servers could be an intermediate to access the internet in a lan
+proxy servers could be an intermediate to access the internet in a lan (local area network)

 very usefull to reduce a network attack surface since all the traffic is going through it